HChoiLab/corticalRNN/README.md

-## Exploring the architectural biases of the canonical cortical microcircuit
+## Exploring the Architectural Biases of the Canonical Cortical Microcircuit

 All architecture files are provided as .py files in the "architectures" folder.
 These include:
 - CorticalRNN (architecture_original)